gofr-dev/gofr/docs/quick-start/connecting-mysql/page.md

 Now in the following example let's store customer data using **POST** `/customer` and then use **GET** `/customer` to retrieve the same.
 We will be storing the customer data with `id` and `name`.

-After adding code to add and retrieve data from MySQL datastore `main.go` will be updated to the following.
+After adding code to add and retrieve data from MySQL datastore, `main.go` will be updated to the following.

 ```go
 package main